lnsayer/my-website/uniprojects.md

 These are some of my university project reports, of which I am very proud.
 I consistently received top marks in projects for my content verbal and written communication.
+I would love it if you gave them a read, particularly my master's project!

 🔬 <a href="/files/summative_report.pdf" target="_blank">Using a Neural Network to Explore the Conformational Space of MurD</a>